VerityKarn/ObsidianNotes/content/Reasoning in Games/Homo Ludens by Johan Huizinga.md

 - Huizinga makes arguments towards how play is not in contention with the concept of seriousness.
 Rather, serious play is a common idea, while there are other non-serious acts that can not be directly called play, such as comedy.
 - The first quality of play denoted by Huizinga is that play is freedom in some metaphysical sense.
 The second is that it is a stepping out from "real" life and exists in its own sphere. [[Homo Ludens by Johan Huizinga#^FirstQualities]]
 - The third element of play is its distinctiveness from "ordinary" life, as a secluded form.
 It is distinct from life, but it leaves memories and ideas that form tradition and cultural phenomenons.
+- By separating from "ordinary life", play can denote perfect rules and order in opposition to the general chaos of life.
+In this, there are various aspects of reality that can be extracted, such as pure aesthetic beauty.
+- Within the magic circle of play, there can be those who trespass the rules, or ignore them, which would be a "spoil-sport".
+Then there are those who cheat, or bend the rules to achieve an advantage.
+We are more inclined towards cheats than "spoil-sports", because the first keeps the game in motion, even if unfairly, while the second breaks the world of play established within the magic circle.
+- A game, when shared among a particular group, creates a play-community, which continues the tradition of the game into customs and traditions, which likely affects how that group associates their normative behavior among the group.
 -
 ### Notable Quotes: